haris-alam23/Wizards-Analytics-Dashboard/README.md

 - Simple next game points prediction based on recent performance
 - Wizards themed user interface

+## Deployment

+The dashboard is deployed using Streamlit Cloud and connects to a Neon-hosted PostgreSQL database.

+Database credentials are managed using environment variables:
+- Locally via a `.env` file
+- In production via Streamlit Cloud secrets

+The application reads from a production table (`wizards.player_games`) populated through a separate CSV ingestion pipeline.

 ## Limitations
 - The prediction model is intentionally simple and only predicts points
 - Predictions rely on historical performance and do not account for injuries, matchups, or rotations